nosarthur/gita/README.md

 ```

 Any command that runs in the [superman mode](#superman) mode or the
-[shell mode](#shell)) can be defined in this yaml format.
+[shell mode](#shell) can be defined in this yaml format.
-For example, the following command runs in shell mode.
-It only fetches the
+For example, the following command runs in shell mode and fetches only the
 current branch from upstream.

 ```yaml